 Arizona State Commitments

 Former Alabama quarterback Blake Barnett chose to transfer to ASU over Cal, Oregon and Washington State.
-Barnett, a former 5-star recruit and the No. 2 overall quarterback recruit from the Class of 2015, chose to transfer after four games this season which makes him eligible to play after sitting out ASU's first four games in 2017.
-He is planning to enroll at ASU for the spring semester.
+Barnett, a former 5-star recruit and the No. 2 overall quarterback recruit from the Class of 2015, chose to transfer after four games this season which makes him eligible to play in 2017.
+He has enrolled at ASU for the spring semester.
 He was recruited to ASU by offensive coordinator Chip Lindsey.

 Three-star Trelon Smith chose Arizona State over offers from Cincinnati, Duke, Houston, Illinois, Purdue, SMU, Colorado State, Texas State, UTSA and Tulsa.
 As a junior, the 5-foot-8, 181 pound Smith was the Offensive MVP for District 17 at the 6A level, leading the region with 1,807 rushing yards, 228 carries and 17 touchdowns.
 He is being recruited to ASU by Shawn Slocum and John Simon.